nordic-institute/X-Road-development/WORKFLOW.md

 9.3 Commit messages SHOULD follow the format `<ISSUE_ID>: <COMMIT_MESSAGE>`, for example:

-`XRDDEV-123: Fix typo in security server user guide`
+`XRDDEV-123: Fix typo in  user guide`

 If the commit is not related to any backlog item, `ISSUE_ID` can be omitted.